pachyderm/pachyderm/doc/deployment/deploy_custom/deploy_custom_configuring_persistent_disk_parameters.md

 The `--persistent-disk` flag takes two arguments that you specify right after the single argument to the `--object-store` flag.
 Although the first argument is required, Pachyderm ignores it.
-Therefore, you can set it to any text value, such as `foobar` in the example above.
+Therefore, you can set it to any text value, such as `any-string` in the example above.
 The second argument is the size, in gigabytes (GB), that Pachyderm requests for the `etcd` disk.